-- The Environmental Permit approved by the Minister of Environment and issued by the National Licensing Center. - The Development Permit, Construction Permit and Use Permit issued by the National Territory Council. - 3.12 Is there any legislation or framework relating to the abandonment or decommissioning of physical structures used in oil and natural gas development?
+- The Environmental Permit approved by the Minister of Environment and issued by the National Licensing Center. - The Development Permit, Construction Permit and Use Permit issued by the National Territory Council. - The exploration and production of hydrocarbons may be performed by experts equipped with a professional permit for such activity.
+This does not apply to foreign experts who perform such activity for not more than 12 months as of their entry into Albanian territory.

+3.12 Is there any legislation or framework relating to the abandonment or decommissioning of physical structures used in oil and natural gas development?
 If so, what are the principal features/requirements of the legislation?